 Camera Obscura

-The original Camera Obscura was on Calton Hill, founded in 1835 by entrepreneur Maria Theresa Short.
+The original Camera Obscura was founded on Calton Hill in 1835 by entrepreneur Maria Theresa Short.
 It attracted mixed reviews with some claiming the attraction was tasteless.
 She was forcibly evicted from Calton Hill by the council.
 Undaunted, she bought a building on Castle Hill and opened an observatory and museum of scientific curiosities there.
 Edinburgh’s oldest tourist attraction now has over 100 optical illusions to amaze and entertain all ages.
 You can easily spend an hour and a half to two hours here.

 No trip to Edinburgh would be complete without a visit to this historic fortress, whose iconic structure dominates the city’s skyline.
 The oldest surviving part of Edinburgh Castle dates from the 12th Century but historians believe that there has been a fortress on this site since the Iron Age.
-During its history it was a royal residence for 5 centuries, then a fortress and finally a prison.
-Now it gives visitors a chance to dive into Scotland’s often turbulent history.

-Highlights of Edinburgh Castle include:
+Some of the highlights of a visit to Edinburgh Castle include:

 Mons Meg, the giant cannon that could fire cannonballs weighing 15kg over two miles

-Exploring the Historic Old Town
+The Historic Old Town

 Grassmarket